Mirabbosbek9778/amazon_clone_old/README.md

 ### Nav Bar

-Complete with search box that offers suggestions as you type:
+### Complete with search box that offers suggestions as you type

 ![NavBar](https://user-images.githubusercontent.com/17878339/230745497-4136d398-1991-4d96-a3ef-de7e6ca9977a.gif)